Kenneth F. Lemont

 Kenneth F. Lemont (born June 21, 1951) is an American politician from Maine.
 A Republican from Kittery, Maine, Lemont served in the Maine House of Representatives from 1992 to 2000.
-Unable to seek re-election in 2000 to the House due to term limits, Lemont was elected the Maine Senate over Democrat Catherine Woodard of South Berwick.
+Unable to seek re-election in 2000 to the House due to term limits, Lemont was elected to the Maine Senate over Democrat Catherine Woodard of South Berwick.

 Re-elected in 2002 against Democrat Larry Deater of Kittery, Lemont did not seek re-election in 2004 and was replaced by fellow Republican Mary Andrews.

 Lemont graduated from Bentley College in 1973 with a Bachelor of Science degree.
 He and his wife Gail have two sons.